 The conditions that have precipitated more aggressive contract negotiation behavior from Microsoft are varied.
 NPI has identified the following five factors:

-Microsoft is on a mission to move its enterprise customer base away from traditional on–premise software to its subscription–based cloud services.
-Revenues for its commercial cloud offerings are experiencing substantial growth, while traditional software revenues decline and the mixture strains Microsoft’s ability to support a multi–faceted business.
-Microsoft’s success is being judged on how well it achieves this mission, and customers will find themselves under greater pressure to move to the cloud or pay the price via more contractual and pricing complexity for on–premise solutions.
-The good news is the deal window is still open for those customers willing to make the leap.
+Microsoft is on a mission to move its enterprise customer base away from traditional on-premise software to its subscription-based cloud services.
+Revenues for its commercial cloud offerings are experiencing substantial growth, while traditional software revenues decline and the mixture strains Microsoft’s ability to support a multifaceted business.
+Microsoft’s success is being judged on how well it achieves this mission, and customers will find themselves under greater pressure to move to the cloud or pay the price via more contractual and pricing complexity for on-premise solutions.
+Most customers have made the leap to 365, and are at least experimenting with Azure.
+The good news is the deal window is still open for any new cloud spend with Microsoft.